 - 30 g flaked almonds (optional)

-Break the eggs into a medium bowl and beat.
-Add the milk, vanilla extract, lemon zest and sugar and beat again until the sugar is more or less dissolved.
+- Break the eggs into another bowl and beat.
+Add the cooled melted butter, milk, vanilla extract, lemon zest and sugar and beat again until the sugar is more or less dissolved.

 - Make a well in the dry ingredients and pour in the wet ingredients.
 Using a large metal spoon fold in the flour.
 Keep going until you have a wet, thick batter.
 Fold in the grated apple until it is fully incorporated into the batter.
 Then carefully mix in the blackberries.

 - Spoon 2 heaped tablespoons of the batter into the muffin cases.
 Place the tray on the middle shelf and bake for 30 - 35 minutes.
 The muffins are done when you pierce them with a metal skewer and it comes out clean.Leave the muffins to cool for a few minutes in the tray then transfer to a cooling rack.
 Serve warm or cold.